Marine Resources Research Institute

 Oysters are an important component of the coastal ecosystem.
 In South Carolina, most oysters occur intertidally (exposed at low tide), forming extensive "reefs".

-With funding from SC Sea Grant, we constructed experimental oyster reefs to study reef development and determine functional characteristics of this critical habitat.
+Previous funding for research in this area has included SC Sea Grant support to construct experimental oyster reefs to study reef development and determine functional characteristics of this critical habitat.

 Elements of this multi-year study included: